joaquinelio/litul-crud/README.md

     indexedDb app for testing
     client side only (for now)

-Thanks javascript.info   That site is great, it helped a lot.
+Thanks www.javascript.info   That site is great, it helped a lot.

 Started on